Dungeonland: Publication history

 Dungeonland was inspired by Alice's Adventures in Wonderland, and "includes a very dangerous Mad Hatter and March Hare, a deadly game of croquet with the Queen, and a Mock (Dragon) Turtle".
 Like its source material, the module is intended to be played in a "light-hearted and zany spirit", though, unlike Carroll's Alice, the player characters repeatedly face potentially lethal combat with monsters.
 The Cheshire Cat, for example, is a magical smilodon eager to eat adventurers.

 Dungeonland was written by Gary Gygax, with illustrations by Tim Truman, and was published by TSR in 1983 as a 32-page booklet with an outer folder.
 Dungeonland and The Land Beyond the Magic Mirror were designed to allow the DM to place them as an extension of any existing dungeon intended for 9th-12th level characters.
 In the afterword, Gygax mentions that Dungeonland was an early part of the Greyhawk dungeon, and that his players visited it multiple times.
 Dr. Joyce Brothers is mentioned as having played in a version of the scenario run at a convention.

-The module is paired with The Land Beyond the Magic Mirror, which is based on Carroll's Through the Looking-Glass.
-The scene on the cover of each module is from an event in the other module.
+The module is paired with The Land Beyond the Magic Mirror, which is based on Carroll's Through the Looking-Glass, the sequel to his Wonderland novel.
+The scene on the cover of each module is from an event in the adjoining module.